Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Detailed data descriptions extended results per task

 \subsection{Brazilian Coffee Scenes}

-The Brazilian Coffee Scenes dataset \cite{penatti2015deep} consists of only two classes: coffee and non-coffee class.
+The Brazilian Coffee Scenes dataset \citep{penatti2015deep} consists of only two classes: coffee and non-coffee class.
 Each class has 1438 images with 64x64 pixels cropped from SPOT satellite images over four counties in the state of Minas Gerais, Brazil: Arceburgo, Guaranesia, Guaxupe, and Monte Santo (Figure~\ref{fig:bcs_samples}).
 The images in the dataset are in green, red and near-infrared spectral bands, since these are most useful and representative for distinguishing vegetation areas.
 The dataset is manually annotated by agricultural researchers.
 Images which contain coffee pixels in at least 85\% of the image were assigned to the coffee class.
 Image with less than 10\% of coffee pixels are assigned to the non-coffee class.
 The number of classes and the degree to which the data is tailored, should make this less challenging dataset.
 The class distribution is presented on Figure~\ref{fig:bcs_distribution}.

 Detailed results for all pre-trained models are shown on Table~\ref{tab:pre-trained_bcs} and for all the models learned from scratch are presented on Table~\ref{tab:scratch_bcs}.
-The best performing model is the pre-trained MLPMixer model.
+The best performing model is the pre-trained Swin Transformer model.
 The results on a class level are show on Table~\ref{tab:perclass_bcs} along with a confusion matrix on Figure~\ref{fig:bcs_confusionmatrix}.